djangocon/2021.djangocon.us/_schedule/talks/2021-10-22-10-00-opening-remarks-and-orientation.md

 video_url: null
 ---

-Drew will give some opening remarks, Kojo will reprise his traditional orientation, and Katia and Josué will give some shout-outs to our sponsors.
+Drew will give some opening remarks; Kojo will reprise his traditional orientation; and Katia, Catherine, and Josué will give some shout-outs to our sponsors.